Key Takeaways

 Buildout Costs

-Budget realistically for your buildout—fitness spaces are more expensive than typical retail or office conversions.
+Budget realistically — fitness spaces are more expensive than typical retail or office conversions.

 Basic Studio (Yoga, Pilates, Barre)